-The meaning of forced scarcity is intentionally creating the illusion that money is scarce.
-There are several ways to accomplish this but the result is your money is out of sight and therefore out of mind.
+The meaning of forced scarcity intentionally creates the illusion that money is scarce.
+There are several ways to accomplish this, but your money is out of sight and, therefore, out of mind.

-The psychology behind this is strategy has been discussed in numerous books but with a different term called “paying yourself first”.
-One of the best books that describe this concept is “The Richest Man In Babylon“.
+The psychology behind this strategy has been discussed in numerous books but with a different term called “paying yourself first.”
+One of the best books that describe this concept is “The Richest Man In Babylon.”

 It’s a timeless book that helps you build a foundation for financial success.

-Now I’ll go over some simple ways to set up forced scarcity with your finances.
+Now I’ll review some simple ways to set up forced scarcity with your finances.